DarknessDudeTOB/cc/README.md

 Cloned Cube
 ==

-Cloned Cube is a modification of the Valve game Portal by the modder cubis.
+Cloned Cube is a LAMER modification of the Valve game Portal by the modder cubis.
 This new mod adds a brand new story involving the clone of Chell escaping from Aperture while fighting the villain, CUBiS.

 Links
 ==